-Broadband penetrates the majority of the provider office locations, but not all.
-There still seems to be a lack of available services for doctors in the southern part of the state and along the eastern border, including Hardy and Hampshire counties.
-These results are similar, if not the same as, the results reported in 2012.
+Broadband availability has penetrated the majority of provider office locations, if not all.
+In previous years there was a lack of available services for doctors in the southern part of the state and along the eastern border.
+The most recent information shows that access to broadband has not only improved significantly in the areas previously lacking broadband services, but across the state as well.